-The Albanese Labor Government has committed to helping older Australians keep more money in their pockets, and we are already working on lowering the cost of living by giving more older Australians access to the Commonwealth Seniors Health Card and delivering cheaper medicines, and more affordable housing.
+The rising cost-of-living is hitting a lot of Australians hard.
+The Albanese Labor Government has committed to helping older Australians through this difficult time and ensure that they keep more money in their pockets.
+We are already working on lowering the cost-of-living by giving more older Australians access to the Commonwealth Seniors Health Card, delivering cheaper medicines, and topping up the Age Pension work bonus income bank.